M & D Moir

 Welcome to our website exclusively featuring the works of the three great masters of French glass Rene Lalique, Emile Galle & Daum Nancy, together with some special featured collections.
 To see wonderful art glass by all the other great glass makers please go to our other websites www.MandDMoir.com and British Glass and Glass Jewellery.
 Please remember to add these websites to your favourites too!

-New this WeekWeek beginning the 20th March 2017.
-Our new article on 'Early Loetz' is out from 'The Antique Collecting Magazine' this month.
+New this WeekWeek beginning the 22nd May 2017.
+So far this week we've added a super vase to the Galle Cameo Botanicals page.
 See and then 'Like' us on Facebook for regular updates, previews etc. Recently we have added many new items to all our websites.
 Also see us featured in the 'Financial Times' FT on Galle and one of our best vases can be seen here Telegraph -Luxury!

 There are nearly 400 pictured items for sale on this website and it's partner sites www.MandDMoir.com and British Glass and Glass Jewellery.
 These are live sites, new items are added EVERY week, usually by late (UK time) on Monday.